Best-Rated Gyms

 Editor’s notes

-The YMCA is a non-profit and it brings that ethos to its fitness centres.
-You can find standard gym facilities, full of cardio equipment and weights, alongside personal training, boot camps, boxing classes, yoga and tai-chi, pools, spas, saunas, and full health and lifestyle programs.
-Prices vary club to club and depending on your membership.
+The YMCA is a non-profit organisation.
+Its fitness centres feature standard gym facilities: cardio equipment and weights, plus amenities such as personal training, fitness classes, yoga and tai-chi, pools, spas and saunas.
+Prices vary club to club and depend on membership level.

 Choosing the Right Gym for You

-There are many things to consider when choosing the right gym to match your fitness goals and lifestyle.
-However it’s essential to consider certain key elements of gym membership when making your choice.
+There are many things to consider when choosing the right gym to match your fitness goals and lifestyle, from its location and membership fees to the facilities on offer.

 Key statistics: